CSSS/git-tutorial/README.md

 your name and the date to it, and commit the change.

 ### Push to your Fork
-The commit you made is local to your machine.
-By *Pushing*, we can sync your Clone and your Fork, and your new commit will then be on Github too.
+The commit you made is on your local machine.
+By *Pushing*, we can sync your Clone and your Fork.

     git push origin master

+Your new commit will then be on Github too.

 ### Make a Pull Request
-Okay, the commit is now in your Fork too.
-But its still not in the original repository you copied in the first place.
-By making a *Pull Request* from your Fork you can ask the maintainers of the original repository to merge your changes into the master project.
+The commit is now in your Fork, but it's not in the original repository you copied from.
+By making a *Pull Request* from your Fork, you can ask the maintainers of the original repository to merge your changes into the master project.

 On your Fork's page on Github, there should be a Green button near the upper-left.
-Click that, then hit *Create Pull Request* on the next page.
-This will create a new *Issue* in the main repository, where everyone can discuss your commits.
+Click on it, and hit *Create Pull Request* on the next page.
+This will create a new *Issue* in the main repository, where everyone can comment on your commits.
 The maintainers may ask you to make further changes before they merge.

 ### You're Done!

-Pretty soon the `csss-git` repository maintainers should merge your commit in, and you'll be forever remembered for having completed this tutorial.
+Soon the `csss-git` repository maintainers will merge your commit in, and you'll be remembered for having completed this tutorial.

-The above process is how modern collaborative software development is done.
+The process explained above is how modern collaborative software development is done.
 By getting a handle on it now, you'll have a head-start in your co-op placements and other real job placements.
 Good luck!